 - Behavioral health consultation and therapy related to sexual functioning (early ejaculation, erectile dysfunction, trouble with orgasm, etc.)

 View our Sexual Health & Relationships page for more resources and information.

 Or log in to myCornellHealth and select Appointments, then Medical Care.
 If you’re having a problem related to your sexual health, select “I have an illness or problem.”
-If you want to schedule a routine checkup or Well Woman visit, get tested for STIs (but don’t have symptoms), want to discuss birth control, or would like a pregnancy test, select “I need an appointment not related to an illness or problem.”
+If you want to schedule a preventive exam / health screening, get tested for STIs (but don’t have symptoms), want to discuss birth control, or would like a pregnancy test, select “I need an appointment not related to an illness or problem.”

 Mental health care

 Visit our Mental Health Care page to learn more about the counseling and support services we offer, including individual counseling and group counseling.
 You may also stop by a “Let’s Talk” site for a free, informal consultation with a Cornell Health counselor.

 Visit our Cost for Service page to learn more.